 The Aurora Group’s Small Grants program is one of the key ways in which we achieve that goal – through the funds raised at our Annual Aurora Ball and other events throughout the year.

 Since Aurora’s beginnings in 1999, we have proudly supported organisations around NSW with over $800,000 in funding to carry out projects that support our community, from youth outreach, to legal support, to education, counselling and creative projects.

 Today, Aurora’s annual Small Grants Program sits alongside our funding for our major partner Twenty10 incorporating GLCSNSW – to allow Aurora to fund projects that benefit a broad cross-section of the LGBTIQ community.

-Aurora prides itself on the support it provides to a wide range of issues in LGBTIQ communities in New South Wales, particularly those that struggle to gain the support of government or other community fundraising.
+Aurora prides itself on the support we provide to a wide range of issues in LGBTIQ communities in NSW, particularly those that struggle to gain the support of government or other community fundraising.

 As a charitable foundation that offers tax deductions for donations, we are only able to give grants to organisations that hold Deductible Gift Recipient Status (Item 1) with the Australian Taxation Office.

-To find out how to obtain endorsement as a Deductible Gift Recipient, visit the Australian Taxation Office by clicking here.
+To find out how to obtain endorsement as a Deductible Gift Recipient, visit the Australian Taxation Office website.

 For the benefit of LGBTIQ communities in NSW